s4ke/Master-Thesis/src/md/004-relwork.md

 \label{sec:related-work}

-In this Chapter we will discuss work related to this thesis.
+In this chapter, we will discuss work related to this thesis.
 We start with work on parallel Haskells in Chapter \ref{sec:relWorkParallelHaskells}.
 Next, we discuss research on algorithmic skeletons in Chapter \ref{sec:relWorkAlgorithmicSkels}.
 Then, we go over previous work in the field of Arrows in Chapter \ref{sec:relWorkArrows}.
-Finally, we explain how this thesis is related to previous work done on PArrows during the exploration of the subject.
+Finally, we explain how this thesis is related to previous work done on PArrows during the exploration of the subject in Chapter \ref{sec:earlierwork}.

 ## Parallel Haskells